 The Serial Peripheral Interface (SPI) module is a synchronous serial interface, useful for communicating with other peripheral or microcontroller devices.
 These peripheral devices may be serial EEPROMs, shift registers, display drivers, A/D Converters, etc. The SPI module is compatible with the Motorola[®] SPI and SIOP interfaces.
 All devices in the dsPIC33CK256MP508 family include three SPI modules.
-On 48, 64 and 80-pin devices, SPI instance SPI2 can work up to 50 MHz speed when selected as a non-PPS pin.
+On 48, 64 and 80-pin devices, SPI instance SPI2 can operate at higher speeds when selected as a non-PPS pin.
 The selection is done using the SPI2PIN bit (FDEVOPT[13]).
 If the bit for SPI2PIN is '1', the PPS pin will be used.
 When SPI2PIN is '0', the SPI signals are routed to dedicated pins.